irudik/steering-the-climate-system/README.md

-## "Steering the Climate System: Using Inertia to Lower the Cost of Policy"
+## Steering the Climate System: Using Inertia to Lower the Cost of Policy
 ## README and replication code
 ### By: Derek Lemoine and Ivan Rudik